USEPA/WNTR/documentation/installation.rst

 .. note::
    Proper installation of geopandas requires installing several geopandas dependencies, including fiona, pyproj, and shapely.
 See https://geopandas.org/en/stable/getting_started/install.html for more information.
-   On Linux and Mac OS X, installing geopandas through the conda-forge channel will install the dependencies.
-   On Windows, the dependencies must be installed manually, see https://geoffboeing.com/2014/09/using-geopandas-windows/ for more information.
+   On Windows, the dependencies can be installed manually, see https://geoffboeing.com/2014/09/using-geopandas-windows/ for more information.

 ..
 The following is not shown in the UM
    WNTR includes a beta version of a Pyomo hydraulic simulator which requires installing